Kofi28/alx-low_level_programming/0x09-static_libraries/README.md

-this directory contains projects on C - Static libraries
+This directory contains projects on C Static libraries